joachim-gassen/tidycovid19/README.md

     (ACAPS)](https://www.acaps.org/covid19-government-measures-dataset).
     These data allow researchers to study the effect of non-pharmaceutical interventions on the development of the virus.
+    Please NOTE: This data is no longer updated by the data provider since December 10, 2020.
   - `download_oxford_npi_data()`: Downloads and tidies data from the [Oxford Covid-19 Government Response Tracker](https://www.bsg.ox.ac.uk/research/research-projects/oxford-covid-19-government-response-tracker),